 Economic Growth in Japan

-apan's GDP growth from 2013-2022 was well below the G7 average.
-The economy struggled with an aging population and deflationary pressures, despite fiscal and monetary stimulus.
+Japan's GDP growth over the last decade was well below the G7 average.
+The economy struggled with an aging, declining population and deflationary pressures, despite fiscal and monetary stimulus.
 The COVID-19 pandemic caused a significant downturn.
-Long-term growth prospects remained subdued, highlighting the need for structural reforms to address demographic and productivity challenges.
+Long-term growth prospects remain subdued, highlighting the need for structural reforms to address demographic and productivity challenges.

 The economy of Japan recorded an average growth rate of 0.6% in the decade to 2022, below the 1.8% average for Major Economies.
 In 2022, real GDP growth was 1.0%.
 For more GDP information, visit our dedicated page.